 The faint Lynx can be made out in good conditions between the head and front legs of the Bear, the heads of the celestial Twins (Pollux and Castor), and the hexagon of Auriga.

 A line extended from Megrez through Phecda in the Big Dipper’s bowl leads to Regulus, the brightest star in Leo and the 21st brightest star in the sky.
-Leo is recognizable for the backwards question mark pattern known as the Sickle.
+Leo is recognizable for the backward question mark pattern known as the Sickle.
 The asterism forms the celestial Lion’s head and mane, and Regulus appears at its base.
 The Lion’s tail is marked by Denebola.
 The line from Megrez though Phecda extended past Regulus leads to Alphard, the brightest star in Hydra.

 The line of the Great Bear’s back (from Megrez to Dubhe) points toward Capella, the luminary of Auriga and the 6th brightest star in the sky.
 Castor in Gemini is found on the line drawn from Megrez through Merak and extended by about five times the distance as that between the two stars.